KGS Home Current Research Home

 General instructions

-Manuscripts should be printed on 8-1/2 by 11-inch paper, with a 1-inch margin on all sides.
-Double-space throughout, including tables, figure captions, and references.
+Manuscripts should be be double-spaced throughout, including tables, figure captions, and references.

 Do not justify margins.